 Modern manufacturing techniques coupled with economies of scale and intense market competition has been good news for us as consumers.
-In the technology sector, it means that highly advanced products are now available to us for not much money.
+It means that highly advanced products are now available to us at bargain basement prices.

 With microphones, for musical performance and recording, this is particularly true.
 There’s an absolute plethora of cheap microphones available offering top notch performance that won’t give your wallet a heart attack.

-So what is the best budget microphone?
+So what are the best cheap microphones?
 Well, in this article we break it all down for you – it’s all about bang for buck with an upper price limit of $150.
-Many are significantly less than that.
-If you’re looking for the best budget microphone but are overwhelmed by the choice, then look no further as we reveal our cheap mic top picks.
+Many are actually significantly less than that.

-There are several different types of microphone available so we’ve broken this article down into categories: dynamic microphones; large diaphragm condensers; small diaphragm condensers; and ribbon mics.
+In the best cheap mic stable there are several different types of microphone available so we’ve chosen the best by type: dynamic microphones; large diaphragm condensers; small diaphragm condensers; and ribbon mics.

 Mention dynamic microphones and the Shure SM57 and SM58 will inevitably spring to mind.
 The market is much wider than these two legendary products, but as our review will reveal, they’re hard to beat.